GoldenKain/FFPR2MSU/README.md

 ### TO-DO
 1. Streamline how to load all necessary files.
 Maybe I should just ask a path to a folder instead of recquiring all files as arguments?
 2. Either use wav2msu.c as a native C library or re-write it in C# in the app so it doesn't require an external executable to convert the .wav to .pcm files.
-3. See if it's possible to only require the single FFPR audio resource file instead of the ripped ones...
+3. See if it's possible to only require the single FF6PR resource file instead of the ripped audio files...
 It would certainly make this whole process way more simple and user-friendly.
 4. (TBD) Repurpose and open up the app to allow converting FF4 and FF5PR audio files for FF4/5 MSU-1 hacks (if those even exist).

 ## DISCLAIMER
 I will <b><i>NOT</i></b> share the Pixel Remaster audio files themselves.
 The files are under copyright, thus sharing them around would be illegal.
 You will need to supply your own.
-To do so, I recommend you look around how to rip the audio resource files from the Steam release of the game.
+To do so, I recommend you look around how to rip the audio from resource files of the Steam release of the game.
 <br /><br />
 FF6PR2MSU was made under the LGPL license, as such, you may use it and redistribute it.
 However, any modification to the program has to be made available under the same license.